Home / Coffee knowledge / Coffee Transparency - Steps Toward Transparent Trade

 Notes on Finca Santa Rita:

-* Santa Rita, Nicaragua: Finca Santa Rita is a farm jointly owned by Roberto Castellano and Kaffeemacher (50% owners each).
-Kaffeemacher GmbH purchases coffee from Finca Santa Rita at the listed FOB price.
-In addition, we finance all ongoing costs on the farm.
+* Santa Rita, Nicaragua: Finca Santa Rita is a farm co-owned by Roberto Castellano and the Kaffeemacher (each 50% owner).
+Kaffeemacher GmbH purchases the coffee from Finca Santa Rita at the listed FOB price.
+Additionally, we finance all ongoing costs on the farm.